Tracy 168

-TRACY 168 (born Michael Tracy in 1958) is an American graffiti artist.
-He pioneered the art form known as Wildstyle.
-Tracy 168 came to be known as one of the most influential graffiti and street artists of all time, as variations of Wild Style writing spread around the world.
+Michael Christopher Tracy (February 14, 1958 – September 3, 2023), known as Tracy 168, was an American graffiti artist.
+He pioneered the art form known as wildstyle.
+Tracy 168 came to be known as one of the most influential graffiti and street artists of all time, as variations of wildstyle writing spread around the world.
 He is acknowledged to have been a seminal figure in the development of street art.
 Books about 1970s graffiti feature his car-long paintings with their characteristic kinetic script embellished with flames, arrows as well as cartoon characters and the "Tracy face," a grinning shaggy-haired visage in wrap-around shades.

 Early life

-Tracy grew up in the Bronx.
-He attended the High School of Art and Design.
+Tracy was born in Manhattan, the son of a truck driver, James Tracy, and Florence Martinez.
+He grew up there and in the Bronx.

-TRACY 168 was an honorary member of the Black Spades.
+Tracy 168 was an honorary member of the Black Spades.
 He formed his own group called The Wanted in the 1970s.
-The Wanted headquarters were in the basement of a building at 166th Street and Woody-crest Avenue in The Bronx.
+The Wanted headquarters were in the basement of a building at 166th Street and Woodcrest Avenue in the Bronx.

 Career

-He is featured extensively in the documentary Just to Get a Rep. He discusses WiLD STYLE and the troubled relationship between graffiti and the established art world.
+Tracy was featured extensively in the documentary Just to Get a Rep. He discussed wildstyle and the troubled relationship between graffiti and the established art world.
 In July 2006, a 1984 work by Tracy covered a subway car door.
 The work was shown at the Brooklyn Museum of Art during its month-long exhibit, "Graffiti".
 Tracy was the mentor to many graffitists; Keith Haring and SAMO among them.
-Despite appearing in major gallery and museum shows, Tracy maintained a solid street presence with his STREET MURALS in Brooklyn and the Bronx, where he currently resides.
+Despite appearing in major gallery and museum shows, Tracy maintained a solid street presence with his street murals in Brooklyn and the Bronx.
 Tracy 168 is famous for his tags of a drawing called Purple Haze which relates and serves as a tribute to Jimi Hendrix.
 The artwork was part of the Experience Music Project.

+Death

+Michael Tracy was discovered unresponsive inside a Wendy's restaurant on September 3, 2023 and reportedly died there of an apparent heart attack at the age of 65.

+A memorial was held for him at the Norwood’s Valentine–Varian House, on Saturday, November 18, 2023 to remember the local artist.
+Organizers said the location, home to the Bronx Historical Society, was chosen due to its proximity to the Williamsbridge Oval park, where Tracy spent much of his youth, according to his son Sean Tracy.